russellpropert/css-orbits/README.md

 # CSS Orbits

 This started as an experiment with CSS animation.
-The objective was to make thing go around in circles just using CSS.
+The objective was to make shapes go around in circles, just using CSS.

 ## To run